aaronbieber/sunshine.el/README.md

    `(require 'sunshine)`

 3. Configure your location by setting the variable `sunshine-location`.
-You can provide a string, like "New York, NY" or a ZIP code, like "90210".
+You can provide a string, like "New York, NY, US" or a ZIP code, like "90210".
 This variable is available through the Customize facility.

    When specifying a ZIP code, you may receive results from a foreign country.